 This method offers logistical and labor advantages.
 With fewer internal elements in the wall sections and MEP routes preplanned, things come together quickly and don’t need to be revised.
 For an 1,800-square-foot space, just the lack of studs can save a framer five days of labor.
 “It’s tilting it up and nailing it together,” Becker says, adding that the system scales easily once the framing team becomes familiar with the process.

 On larger multifamily housing projects, material efficiencies add to labor efficiencies.
 First, because there is minimal cutting and sawing, jobsite waste is significantly reduced.
 Second, Sheetrock and sound-attenuation systems can be reduced or eliminated, producing additional material savings.

 The fabrication and application of engineered hybrid-bamboo products stand apart from more familiar versions of engineered wood and mass timber.
 But BamCore is also looking for ways to turn bamboo into “something that we can bring into a hybrid relationship with CLT,” Hinkle says.

-Research suggests a hybrid bamboo and CLT system can be stronger, thinner, or both.
+Research suggests a hybrid bamboo and cross-laminated timber (CLT) system can be stronger, thinner, or both.
 The core point is: “The time is now for multiple timber-bamboo solutions to play a role in lowering the carbon, cost, and labor of the built environment,” Hinkle says.
 “We view bamboo as a gift of nature that might be our most underutilized natural material when it comes to addressing climate change and our need to build globally.”

 This article has been updated.
 It was originally published in December 2020.